The Jar Healthy Vending prepares for summer with Intermittent fasting

 Will try to explain the most popular and tell you more on the one I chose.
 So, let’s start from the basics which is the method called 8/16.
 What does this actually mean?
 It is related to periods that you choose to eat and periods that you choose to fast.
 Just so you know it means 16 hours – FAST and 8 hours – EAT.
 Not vice versa guys, I wish it would be that easy.
 It does not matter much which hours you decide to fast or eat but what matter as in any healthy diet is consistency.
 If you’ve set the plan for you where you eat from 10 am to 6 pm, it means that there is no 9pm glass of wine.
 Even if it is a liquid it does have sugars and calories in eat.
 The only drinks you can have apart from water on you fast periods are tea and black coffee with no added sugar.

 This is where the real fasting comes in place, where you actually voluntarily saying ‘no’ to food, alcohol and soft drinks for a day or two.
 In practice that would mean no food from you today’s dinner to you tomorrow’s dinner.
-This method is definitely used by more intermediate and advance practitioners of intermittent fasting rather than beginners.
+This method is definitely used by more intermediate and advanced practitioners of intermittent fasting rather than beginners.

 Time to share my personal experience with intermittent fasting.
 As you probably already guessed I decided to start my fasting journey with what they call the easiest one for beginners: 8/16 plan.
 As a tech savvy I downloaded one of those fasting apps and went straight in.